Image Credit: Syda Productions/Shutterstock.com

 However, identifying and testing these drugs can be hard.
 This is because of their varying chemical make-up – they do not match their label claim - and the fact that they comprise of an extensive range of impurities and additives.
 In addition, the laboratories that prepare these drugs modify them whenever they are declared illegal, rendering them hard to track and legislate.

-The appearance of drugs cannot be used to identify them, making a rapid and accurate method of drug identifcation a necessity for law enforcement and hospitals.
-Image Credits: shutterstock.com/sumire8
+The appearance of drugs cannot be used to identify them, making a rapid and accurate method of drug identification a necessity for law enforcement and hospitals.
+Image Credit: sumire8/Shutterstock.com

 Using FT-IR Spectroscopy to Identify Legal Highs